powerpool-finance/powerindex/README.md

-# PowerSwap
+# PowerIndex
-This repository contains PowerSwap smart contracs.
-PowerSwap is an ecosystem product of PowerPool.
-The main feature of PowerSwap is a possibility to create special pools, not available in Balancer with unique governance and pool design.
+This repository contains PowerIndex smart contracs.
+PowerIndex is an ecosystem product of PowerPool.
+The main feature of PowerIndex is a possibility to create special pools, not available in Balancer with unique governance and pool design.

 🚨 **Security review status: an audit is in progress**